k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: blunt weptools had +4 TH bonus
 - Count corpses left by zombies for draugr same-race sacrifice
 - Minor formatting tweaks to last PR
+- Fix: peaceful underline glyph not clearing for shopkeepers when rile_shk() routine was called